 Of course, you know it has some sexual or intimate connotation, but what?

 Should you be concerned, or should you embrace it?

-What Does It Mean When She Calls You “Daddy”?
+What Does It Mean When Your Girlfriend Calls You Daddy?

 Don’t freak out; this doesn’t necessarily mean she has some underlying daddy issues that will plague the remainder of your relationship.

 Using the term Daddy passionately could indicate that she’s having a great time and doesn’t want it to stop!

 She is probably just signaling that she likes that you’ve taken charge, you’re doing good, and she wants you to keep doing it.

 If a woman calls you Daddy in the bedroom, it often means she finds you powerful, strong, and confident – and she likes it.

 It’s not that uncommon for girlfriends to call boyfriends daddy during the sex 😏.